Looking After Yourself

-Becoming a carer for a loved one with dementia is a life changing experience.
+Becoming a carer for a loved one with dementia is a life-changing experience.
 Each day can bring new demands, new highs and new lows.
-Looking after yourself from the beginning is a vital part of living well with dementia.
-If you would like to speak to someone in confidence call our National Helpline at 1800 341 341
+Looking after yourself from the beginning is vital to living well with dementia.
+If you would like to speak to someone in confidence, call our National Helpline at 1800 341 341

-It is very common for people who care for a loved one with dementia to put their own needs to one side.
+It is common for people who care for a loved one with dementia to put their own needs aside.
 Yet becoming a carer has an emotional, physical, and sometimes, financial impact.

 Looking after yourself is not selfish.
 When you look after yourself, everyone benefits.
 You feel better.
-You are able to be there for your loved one.
-You are able to be part of the lives of your family and friends.
+You can be there for your loved one.
+You can be part of the lives of your family and friends.
 You and your loved ones can live well with dementia.

 Tips on how do I look after myself?